jdbcx/jdbcx/README.md

   #jdbcx.shell.cli.path=wsl -- /bin/bash -c
   ```

-JDBCX also supports simplified connection strings like `jdbcx:sql:<name>` for predefined connections.
+JDBCX also supports simplified connection strings like `jdbcx:db:<name>` for predefined connections.

 To use this:

-1. Create a properties file under `~/.jdbcx/connections` to define your connection.
+1. Create a properties file under `~/.jdbcx/db` to define your connection.
     For example:
     ```properties
-    # ~/.jdbcx/connections/my-connection.properties on macOS/Linux
+    # ~/.jdbcx/db/my-connection.properties on macOS/Linux
-    # %HOMEPATH%\.jdbcx\connections\my-connection.properties on Windows
+    # %HOMEPATH%\.jdbcx\db\my-connection.properties on Windows
-    jdbcx.id=duckdb-local
     jdbcx.classpath=/path/to/duckdb/jdbc/driver
     jdbcx.driver=org.duckdb.DuckDBDriver
     jdbcx.url=jdbc:duckdb:
     ```
-2. Reference the connection in your code `jdbcx:sql:my-connection`
+2. Reference the connection in your code `jdbcx:db:my-connection`
 3. You can also reference named connections directly in your queries:
     ```sql
+    {{ db(id=my-connection): SELECT * FROM table }}

+    -- or dot notation
-    {{ sql(id=my-connection): SELECT * FROM table }}
+    {{ db.my-connection: SELECT * FROM table }}
     ```

-See the [examples](https://github.com/jdbcx/jdbcx/tree/main/docker/app/.jdbcx/connections) for more details on configuring named connections.
+See the [examples](https://github.com/jdbcx/jdbcx/tree/main/docker/app/.jdbcx/) for more details.

 ## Usage